Tejashwini-Javejar/orn-ai-devops-assessment/GitOps/README.md

 Argo CD continuously performs reconciliation between the desired state in GitHub and the actual state in the Kubernetes cluster.
 If it detects any differences, it automatically syncs and deploys the changes to bring the cluster back to the desired state, especially when auto-sync is enabled.

+I am currently learning advanced concepts like multi-cluster management, sync waves, hooks, and progressive delivery patterns.

+## Issue handled
 In some cases, I have faced OutOfSync issue, which happened when manual changes were made directly inside the Kubernetes cluster.
 Since auto-sync was enabled, Argo CD automatically reverted those changes and restored the desired state from Git.

-I am currently learning advanced concepts like multi-cluster management, sync waves, hooks, and progressive delivery patterns.
+## Outcome:
+Gitops improved deployment consistency, reduced manual changes, and provided better version controly for Kubernetes deployments.